LEARNAcademy/syllabus/ruby/blocks.md

-# Ruby Loops and Higher Order Functions
+# Ruby Blocks

 ## Overview
-- Ruby has lots of looping methods
+- Ruby has lots of iteration methods
-- Ruby uses the basic `do/end` keywords to create a block or {}
+- Ruby uses the keywords `do/end` or {} to create a block of code to be executed

 ## Learning Objectives
-- Interacting with Ruby loops
+- Passing a block to a Ruby iteration method
 - Exploring the do/end vs {} syntax

 ## Vocabulary
+- blocks
 - do/end
 - times do
 - each do
+- while
 - map
-- blocks

 ## Set Up
 - Create a file with the extension `.rb`
 - In terminal run `ruby` followed by the file name

+## Ruby Blocks

+Ruby has anonymous functions similar to JavaScript.
+They are called blocks.
+Blocks can be created with the `do/end` keywords **OR** with {}.
+Blocks are code that is passed to a method.

-## times do
+### times do

-Time Loop will repeat code a certain number of times.
+Times method is a very basic method that will repeat code a certain number of times.

 ```ruby
 my_num = 5